-Sexual harassment is a violation of Title VII of the Civil Rights Act of 1964, Title IX of the Education Act Amendments of 1972, and California Education Code Sections 210 through 214, inclusive.
+Sexual harassment is a violation of Title VII of the Civil Rights Act of 1964, Title IX of the Education Act Amendments of 1972, the California Fair Employment and Housing Act, and the California Education Code Sections 210 through 214, inclusive.

-The Assistant Superintendent/Vice President for Human Resource Services is responsible for administering this policy.
+The Assistant Superintendent/Vice President, Human Resource Services is responsible for administering this policy.
 All questions, concerns, and complaints regarding sexual harassment should be addressed to this position.